Last updated on July 29th, 2023

 If you have a driver’s license and are willing to rent a car, this self-guided short road trip to Bavarian Alps will be a nice introduction to the region.
 Traveling by train from Munich to Oberammergau may be more common but going by car provides wider options to see more places and travel at your own pace.

 Planning a Munich to Oberammergau Day Trip by Car

 The distance between Munich and Oberammergau is less than 100 km.
 It can be easily done in one day if you plan to return to Munich in the evening.
 However, I recommend you hit the road early since the number of activities is high even though it doesn’t seem like that at first sight.

-The best company where to rent a car is DiscoverCars.
+The best company where to rent a car is this company.
 This aggregator just works best for Germany as they have the lowest prices compared to others but very good deals.
 We rent a car only through them and are always happy.